free-audio/clap-wrapper/README.md

 - Check whether the problem is already fixed on `next`.
 Issues are not closed automatically when a fix lands, so an open issue is not proof of an unfixed bug.
 - Base pull requests on `next`, not `main`.
+- Make sure your commit is clang-formatted according to the `.clang-format` file.

 ## Licensing